openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Scene Number

-Triggers when a scene button is pressed
+Triggers when a scene button is pressed.

 The ```scene_number``` channel supports the ```Number``` item.

 ### Binary Sensor

-Indicates if a sensor has triggered
+Indicates if a sensor has triggered.

 The ```sensor_binary``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.